In July 1889, Dom Pedro II suffered an assassination attempt.

 you to the Council

-A word about Deslins Telegraphos Station: it was a telegraph station that existed in Brazil during the imperial period.
-It was located on Rua do Ouvidor, in the center of Rio de Janeiro, and was named after its director, engineer Deslins.
+A word about Deslins Telegraph Station: it was a telegraph station that existed in Brazil during the imperial period.
+It was located on Rua do Ouvidor, in the center of Rio de Janeiro, and was named after its director, the engineer Deslins.

-With the proclamation of the Republic in 1889, the station began to be managed by the new government.
-It continued to operate for several years, until it was deactivated at the beginning of the 20th century, when new communication technologies began to emerge.
-Nowadays, there are no traces of the telegraph station left in the place where it was located.
+With the proclamation of the Republic in 1889, the station came under the administration of the new government.
+It continued to operate for several years until it was deactivated at the beginning of the 20th century, when new communication technologies began to emerge.
+Today, there are no traces of the telegraph station where it once stood.

-If I can call it an attack, or simply an untimely and inconsequential attitude.
+If I can call it an attack, or simply an untimely and reckless act.
 But anyway, I remember the day very well.
-It was Sunday, July 14, 1889.
-On the centenary of the Fall of the Bastille.
+It was a Sunday, July 14, 1889.
+The centenary of the Storming of the Bastille.

-On that occasion, I went to the Teatro de Sant'Anna, in the company of my grandson Pedro Augusto, my daughter Isabel and Teresa, who, in addition to Molière's play, Escola de Maridos, wanted to honor her Neapolitan compatriot, the little violin concertist, Giuletta Dionesi .
+On that occasion, I went to the Teatro de Sant'Anna, in the company of my grandson Pedro Augusto, my daughter Isabel and Teresa, who, in addition to the play by Molière, Escola de Maridos, wanted to honor her fellow Neapolitan, the little violinist, Giuletta Dionesi.

 So far so good.
-The problem was at the exit.
+The real problem was when we left.
 It was around midnight.
-We were in the lobby when, amidst shouts of cheers for the republic, a general commotion began.
-After getting into the coach and heading towards the city hall, we were shot right in front of the trendy Maison Modérne restaurant.
+We were in the lobby when, amidst shouts of “Long Live the Republic”, a general commotion began.
+After getting into the carriage and heading towards the city hall, we were shot at right in front of the popular Maison Modérne restaurant.

-It almost missed my grandson and, thanks to the good father, no one was hit.
-Honestly, I didn't expect that one.
-Throughout my reign, nothing like this had ever happened.
-But in the end, the person who fired the shots managed to escape and, in the midst of the search, he ended up being captured and arrested.
+He almost hit my grandson and, thanks to my good father, no one was hit.
+Honestly, I didn't expect that.
+Nothing like that had ever happened during my reign.
+But anyway, the shooter managed to escape and, during the search, he was captured and arrested.
 He was a young Portuguese man.
 If I remember correctly, a certain Adriano Augusto do Valle.

 Little known to the public, this event could have been tragic for Dom Pedro II and Brazil, which makes this telegram a very interesting piece.